 New economies are locally rooted, so we root our work in our own backyard – the diverse Boston neighborhood of Jamaica Plain.
 Check out the Jamaica Plain New Economy Transition.

-We also recognize that local economies are nested within larger systems, so we support work to enhance the resilience of the New England region.
+We also recognize that local economies are nested within larger systems, so we support the New England Resilience & Transition (NERT) network.